-Solar and Wind Could Dominate the U.S. Grid by 2030
+Solar and Wind Energy Could Dominate the U.S. Power Grid by 2030

 A new study demonstrates how renewable energy might win a place at center stage on the American landscape long before scientists have predicted.
 The solution takes just one infrastructure change.
 With this one change a renewable energy profile for the U.S. could happen by 2030.